-In accordance with its mandate related to the prevention and suppression of international terrorism, the Terrorism Prevention Branch (TPB) of the United Nations Office on Drugs and Crime (UNODC) is assisting States with the ratification and implementation of the international conventions and protocols against terrorism, including the seven instruments among those that deal, to varying extents, with chemical, biological, radiological and/or nuclear (CBRN) terrorism.
-The adoption of four of these instruments in 2005 and one in 2010 has generated an even greater need for specialized technical assistance services in this field.
-Consequently, the prevention of CBRN terrorism is one of the priority areas to which the Terrorism Prevention Branch is increasingly devoting its efforts.
-One example of its work in this area is the Workshop on the 2005 Amendment to the Convention on the Physical Protection of Nuclear Material and the 2005 International Convention for the Suppression of Acts of Nuclear Terrorism, held in Dakar, Senegal, on 5 and 6 June 2013.
+In accordance with its mandate related to preventing and combating terrorism, the Terrorism Prevention Branch of the United Nations Office on Drugs and Crime (UNODC/TPB) is assisting States with the ratification and implementation of the 19 international conventions and protocols related to terrorism, including the seven legal instruments out of the 19, that deal, to varying degrees, with chemical, biological, radiological and/or nuclear (CBRN) terrorism.
+The adoption of five new instruments in the short time period of five years - between 2005 and 2010 - generated an urgent and even greater need for specialized technical assistance services in this field.
+Consequently, the promotion of the ratification and implementation of the seven legal instruments dealing with CBRN terrorism is one of the priority areas to which the Terrorism Prevention Branch is increasingly devoting its efforts, and is doing so through a variety of means, including:

 In 2009, the Global Initiative to Combat Nuclear Terrorism granted UNODC official observer status, highlighting that "UNODC's commendable work in addressing issues related to counter terrorism, including nuclear terrorism, has already had a positive impact in promoting implementation of the universal legal framework against terrorism, including the Convention on the Physical Protection of Nuclear Material and its 2005 Amendment, United Nations Security Council Resolutions 1373 and 1540 and the International Convention for the Suppression of Acts of Nuclear Terrorism".

-In carrying out its activities relevant to combating CBRN terrorism, the Terrorism Prevention Branch works in close partnership with specialized international and regional organizations and entities, including the Biological Weapons Convention Implementation Support Unit (BWC ISU), the United Nations Security Council Committee established pursuant to United Nations Security Council Resolution 1540 (2004) and its Group of Experts, the International Atomic Energy Agency (IAEA), the International Maritime Organization (IMO), the International Civil Aviation Organization (ICAO), and the Organization for the Prohibition of Chemical Weapons (OPCW).
+In carrying out its activities relevant to combating CBRN terrorism, the Terrorism Prevention Branch works in close partnership with specialized international and regional organizations and entities, including the Biological Weapons Convention Implementation Support Unit, the United Nations Security Council Committee established pursuant to United Nations Security Council Resolution 1540 (2004) and its Group of Experts, the International Atomic Energy Agency, the International Maritime Organization, the International Civil Aviation Organization, and the Organization for the Prohibition of Chemical Weapons.